Find the shortest path in a grid in XNA

 Rendered output

-In the image above, all tiles are walkable, to increase the number of “shortest” paths.
-However, it is not possible to walk to a dark tile from a light one.
-The green and red tiles are just highlighted display the start and end tile.
-In the game, they are light grey.
+All tiles are walkable to increase the number of “shortest” paths.
+However, it’s not possible to walk to a dark tile from a light one, much like city blocks.

 When I run my game-to-be, I auto-generate a path between this green and red tile.
 As you can see in these images, the game engine suggests different paths each time: